pjps/config-kernel/README.md

 ## config-kernel

-config-kernel program recursively reads Kconfig files from a given source tree and builds a tree of CONFIG_ options.
-This tree can then be traversed to query option's attributes or set/reset them.
+config-kernel program recursively reads Kconfig files from a given source directory and builds a tree structure of CONFIG_ options.
+This tree can be traversed to query option's attributes or set/reset them.
 It can also be used to validate kernel's '.config' file by checking option's value and dependencies.

         Kconfig: <#files>, <#options>
          │